romba050/biolib-c-wasm/README.md

 This repository contains a Dockerfile and a build script to assist with compilation of C and C++ to Wasm.

 ## Getting Started
+Download `build.sh` and place it in the folder of the project you wish to compile.

 You can fetch and run the docker image directly from Docker Hub.
 To use, run the following command:
 ```
 docker run -v $PWD/build.sh:/build.sh -v $PWD:/input -v $PWD/output:/output biolib/c-wasm